mimblewimble/grin-rfcs/text/0000-fix-daa.md

 [prior-art]: #prior-art

 The current DAA in Bitcoin Cash suffers from the same oscillatory behaviour that Grin's DAA does.
-Which is what led various BCH developers to do extensive research on possible alternatives [1].
+Which is what led various BCH developers to do extensive research on possible alternatives [1] [2].
 They identified two DAAs as being superior to others.
 These two, wtema, and asert, also happen to behave nearly identically.
 While wtema is simpler in that it doesn't need exponentiation, it would need special safeguards to robustly deal with the possibility of very negative solvetimes.
 Since Grin requires strictly increasing timestamps, it doesn't need any such safeguards, making wtema the preferred choice for Grin.

+Before adding a dependence on number of parent uncles, Ethereud uses a DAA that can be seen as a close approximation of wtema:
+After every block, increase network difficulty by a factor of 1 - (t/T - 1) / M.
+Comparing with wtema above, we see that instead of dividing by (1+x), they multiply by (1-x).
+Even though Ethereum, like Grin, enforces positive solvetimes, they still need to guard against division by 0 in this form.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions